 Something can be said smartly in theory but when it comes to implementation you may encounter painstaking challenges due to the inability of theory or research output to detail every bit of unfolding anomalies that naturally happen in practice.

-Managers are dealing with complexities that cannot be expressed in hard and dried ways and this arises the need to apply hunches and experiences beyond written rules.
-A researcher can forward a recommendation that resembles the one proposed by assembly of rats to scape attack “tying a bell in the neck of a cat”….
+Managers are dealing with complexities that cannot be expressed in hard and dried ways and this raises the need to apply hunches and experiences beyond written rules.
+A researcher can forward a recommendation that resembles the one proposed by an assembly of rats to escape attack “tying a bell in the neck of a cat”….
 In the end, I want to emphasize the importance of reading for everyone be they managers or other practitioners, but reading alone is not a sine qua all.

 11.